 - A narrative of no more than two pages in length describing how the evaluation or audit has met at least two of the selection criteria.

 - Documentation of the evaluation or audit report's impact described in the narrative.
 Documentation too large to email (e.g., video of a news report) should be discussed with the lead judge to determine a suitable method for submission.

 Note: Submissions involving contracted work must demonstrate that office staff were integrally involved in all aspects of the evaluation or audit.

 The NLPES Awards Subcommittee selects a panel of two or three judges to review award submissions packets.
-The judges for the 2022 Certificates of Impact were:
+The judges for the 2023 Certificate of Impact are: